younginnovations/internship-challenges/programming/library-management/readme.md

 - Create two related tables:
   - `authors` table with fields: `id`, `name`, `email`, `created_at`
   - `books` table with fields: `id`, `title`, `isbn`, `published_year`, `author_id` (foreign key to authors), `created_at`
+- You must include:
+  - A migration file to create the schema automatically.
+  - A seeder file with sample data for authors and books.

 ### 2. API Endpoints